A Creek Indian Bibliography:

 Sauls, Lauren.
 "Mortar, an 18th-century Leader of the Bear Clan in the Creek Nation, Was Known as the 'Wolf King'".
 Wild West, v.
 11, no. 5, (Feb.
 1999), pp. 58-62.

-Musgrove, Mary aka Bosomworth, Mary aka Matthews, Mary aka Coosaponakesee
+Musgrove, Mary aka Coosaponakeesa aka Griffith, Mary aka Bosomworth, Mary aka Matthews, Mary

 Coulter, E. Merton.
 "Mary Musgrove, 'Queen of the Creeks: a Chapter of Early Georgia Troubles."
 Georgia Historical Quarterly, v.
 11 (1927), pp. 1-30.